About our English Language Learning Program

 Joan Pinto, MA

 Joan has taught ESL for more than 15 years.
-Her teaching experience includes years of working with adults of refugee populations through the Paterson Board of Education.
+Her teaching experience includes years of working with adults through the Paterson Board of Education.
 She has also taught ESL to adults for the Diocese of Paterson.
 She currently teaches ESL as part of the Continuing Education Program at MCVTS, a program sponsored by the DOL.
 Joan has worked in higher education as a liaison with student-interns and various industries.
 She earned a BA from William Paterson University, and an MA from Montclair State University.

 Norma Pravec, MA, MBA